nekocode/Items/README.md

 ## Usage

-Firstly, create `Item` for recyclerview.
-It can be used for every `ItemPool`.
-It's pluggable.
+Firstly, create a new `Item` class.
+It help create the itemView and bind data to it, just like the behavior of `ViewHolder`.
+It is pluggable and can be used for every `ItemPool`(`RecyclerView`).
+Note that the generic type argument in class declaration means the binding data type of this item.

 ```java
 public class TestItem extends Item<String> {